-Over the past couple of years, I’ve become more and more interested in David Allen’s Getting Things Done.
+I’ve been interested in David Allen’s Getting Things Done for a long time.
 One of the concepts that drive the GTD system is processing the stuff you collect.
 That is, discerning what each item (email, meeting note, junk mail, or whatever else has your attention) actually is — and deciding what to do about it, if anything.

-(These are the new 1920 x 1200 pixel versions for bigger monitors.
+(These are the newer 1920 x 1200 pixel versions for bigger monitors.
 Let me know if they’re helpful!)